 We know it can be confusing when your now-toddler starts to get fussy with food.
 Is it picky eating or typical toddler behavior?
 Perhaps you’ve struggled with feeding your child for a while, and you’re not sure if you should seek help for true picky eating.
 Below are some questions to help you determine which of our resources would best meet your needs.

-Note: If your toddler is struggling with the transition to chewable foods from spoon feeding or purées, check out From Spoons to Fingers for how to navigate the transition and help your toddler build the oral motor skills needed to chew and move food around in the mouth.
+Note: If your toddler is struggling with the transition to chewable foods from spoon feeding or purées, check out Purees to Finger Food for how to navigate the transition and help your toddler build the oral motor skills needed to chew and move food around in the mouth.

 Most children need a strong foundation of a mealtime schedule, routines, and boundaries to develop eating skills.